Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Introduction

-Most recent implicit representation-based works \cite{Atzmon_2020_CVPR,Occupancy_Networks,park2019deepsdf} encode a 3D shape/surface using a single latent vector $\mathrm{z}$ and obtain a continuous presentation of the surface by learning a neural function.
+Most recent implicit representation-based works (e.g., \cite{Atzmon_2020_CVPR}) encode a 3D shape (surface) using a single latent vector $\mathrm{z}$ and obtain a continuous presentation of the surface by learning a neural function.
 Due to encoding the complete shape into a single latent code, those models are prone to lose details present in the data and the original alignment \cite{chibane2020implicit} of the shape embedding in 3D space.
 Recently, two novel approaches have been proposed to address those limitations -- If-Nets \cite{chibane2020implicit} and neural distance fields (NDF) \cite{chibane2020ndf}.
-These methods encode an input shape/surface into multi-scale multi-level deep features and use these to decode the continuous shape/surface.
+These methods encode an input shape or surface into multi-scale multi-level deep features and use these to decode the continuous shape (surface).
 However, NDF \cite{chibane2020ndf} relies on a convolutional neural network architecture that contains 4.6 million trainable parameters.
-In this study, we propose a lightweight (0.6 million parameter) convolutional neural network architecture, \textit{LightNDF}\footnote{Source code available at: https://github.com/basher8488881/LightNDF}, which relies on neural unsigned distance fields for implicit 3D shape representation.
-Compared to the state-of-the-art NDF architecture \cite{chibane2020ndf}, LightNDF \begin{itemize} \itemsep{0em} \item Has 7.6$\times$ less model parameters, \item 36\% reduced inference time, and 19\% reduced training time, while \item Outperforming NDF in generated point cloud quality. \end{itemize}
+In this study, we propose a lightweight (0.6 million parameter) convolutional neural network architecture, \textit{LightNDF}\footnote{Source code available at: https://github.com/basher8488881/LightNDF}\cite{basher2022convolutional}, which relies on neural unsigned distance fields for implicit 3D shape representation.
+Compared to state-of-the-art works, LightNDF \begin{itemize} \item Has 7.8$\times$ less model parameters than the next-smallest model, \item 2.4$\times$ faster inference time than the state-of-the-art, and \item Up to 24.3\% better generated point cloud generation quality for sparse input point clouds. \end{itemize}

 We regard the significant reduction of neural architecture size, and the reduced inference time as important factors towards wider adoption of neural implicit methods for 3D shape completion and point cloud densification.